As someone who wants to become a business analyst, it’s easy to feel overwhelmed with the number of training options available.

 Step 2: Put Training in Context of Your BA Career Goals

 Understanding what you want to achieve will help you break down your options.
-Examine your goal and consider what parts of that goal training will help you achieve.
+Examine your business analyst career goal and consider what parts of that goal training will help you achieve.

 There are a lot of pieces and parts to getting started in a business analyst career.
-Learning about the profession is important, but so are aspects such as building your professional network, building on-the-job experiences, searching for a job, or influencing your manager.
+Learning the key skills is important, but so are aspects such as building your professional network, building on-the-job experiences, searching for a job, or influencing your manager.

-Step 3: Decide What Skills You Need to Learn
+Step 3: Decide What Business Analyst Skills You Need to Train In

 Everyone comes to business analysis from a slightly different place.

-- Some are excellent analyzers and need to improve communication.
+- Some are excellent analyzers, and come from a software development background, and need to improve communication.

 - Others are natural communicators and need to learn about formal analysis models.